The Best Coffee Tampers In The UK 2022

 My Observations

-Reminds me of the bloke I’ve seen driving around in what appears to be a Bentley, which is literally a Chrysler.
+Reminds me of the bloke I’ve seen driving around in what appears to be a Bentley, which is really a Chrysler.
 It’s not among the body kits either, just a badge and alloys I think, haha, I think he’s done it tongue in cheek to be fair.

 For more on the Dedica, see: